Characters of the Star Fox series: Andrew Oikonny

+is a monkey who is the nephew of Andross.
+In Star Fox 64, Andross is said to have effectively forced Pigma to include him on the team, as he is otherwise an inexperienced pilot with an elitist attitude, using his uncle's authority as a shield to be arrogant, causing him to be unpopular with his crew mates; essentially, the only reason Wolf tolerates him is because he is using his connections to Andross to provide the team with immeasurable technological and financial support.
+In battle, he primarily targets Slippy usually saying, "Stick to the pond, froggie".

 According to the Official Star Fox 64 Player's Guide his favorite book is "The Apes of Wrath".

-In Star Fox: Assault, Oikonny assumes Andross' leadership and forms a rebellion against the Corneria Army.
-Oikonny pilots his ship resembling Andross, but a large Aparoid destroys it.
+Sometime after Andross is destroyed, Oikonny, no longer having the support of his uncle, is kicked out of Star Wolf, and from there he plans to avenge his uncle's death by gathering the remnants of the Venom army to stage a rebellion against Corneria, as seen in the beginning of Star Fox: Assault, where Oikonny pilots his ship resembling Andross on Fortuna, but a large Aparoid destroys it.

 He returns in Star Fox Command where he joins the Anglars and pilots the Death Crab.
 He again attempts to get revenge on Fox and confronts him and his team in Fichina.

 In Star Fox 2, a similar character named Algy appears as a member of the Star Wolf wing, who seems to be a lemur and is unrelated to Andross.

 In English, he is voiced by John Hugil in Star Fox: Assault.
 In the Japanese versions of the series, he is voiced by Daisuke Sakaguchi in Star Fox 64, Yūsuke Numata in Star Fox: Assault, and Atsushi Abe in Star Fox 64 3D and Star Fox Zero.